Ultimate Cruise Packing Tips for First-Timers

 - A razor and shaving cream

-To keep other items like flip flops, wallets, cell phones, sunglasses and water bottles organized and always at the ready, bring along an over-door shoe organizer with clear pockets.
+To keep other items like wallets, cell phones, sunglasses and water bottles organized and always at the ready, bring along an over-door shoe organizer with clear pockets.

 Additional Cruising Essentials

 A few additional essentials help ensure a more enjoyable cruise.
 To stay extra comfortable throughout your vacation, consider packing these items:

 - Magnetic hooks to hold light jackets and bags, hats and wet swimming suits